epfLLM/Megatron-LLM/README.md

 - Support for special tokens & tokenizers
 - WandB integration

-It is used in our related ["meditron"](https://github.com/epfLLM/meditron) LLM for the medical domain.

 # Setup

-Because of heavy use of [Apex](https://github.com/NVIDIA/apex), this codebase is NVIDIA-only.
+Because of heavy use of [Apex](https://github.com/NVIDIA/apex), this codebase is currently for Nvidia GPUs only.

-Like megatron, we recommend [the NGC container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+Like [Megatron](https://github.com/NVIDIA/Megatron-LM), we recommend [the NGC container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 Instructions for obtaining and running this is at the link above.

 A C++ compiler and the ninja build system may also be necessary.